gusmccallum/GAS-ssg/README.md

  Gus' Awesome SSG
 #####################################################################################

-Instructions:
+To Contribute:

+-Refer to <a href="https://github.com/gusmccallum/GAS-ssg/blob/main/contributing.md>"contributing.md</a>

+To Use:

--Run with command line options:
+-Run gas.exe with command line options:

    -i or --input to specify a file or folder to be converted
     i.e "gas -i ./folder" OR "gas --input abacus.txt"

-   -c or --config to set a config.json file with input and (optional) output folders
+   -c or --config to set parameters with provided config.json file (input file/folder, output folder, HTML language and stylesheet)
     i.e "gas -c ssg-config.json"

    -h or --help to get info on command line arguments possible